 7. Outsource and automate

 Invest in programs that make fast work of critical tasks, so you can focus on your business.
 For example, Deluxe Payroll can help you process your payroll efficiently, accurately and right on time.
-And our partner VerticalResponse boasts Email Automation, which makes it a snap to create emails that welcome new subscribers, win back lapsed customers and more, all in minutes.
+And a trusted email marketing provider can help you create emails that welcome new subscribers, win back lapsed customers and more, all in minutes.

 8. Pay invoices early

 The early bird gets the discount.
 Many vendors offer discounts to clients who pay invoices ahead of schedule.
 For example, it’s common for vendors to knock two percent off the invoice total when clients pay in full within 10 days, instead of the usual 30 days.
 Work with your vendors to negotiate friendly early payment terms.

 Sometimes saving money is as simple as asking for a discount or requesting to negotiate your rates.
 Talk to vendors and suppliers to let them know you’re interested in being a long-term client.
 It’s a lot less expensive to keep current customers than it is to attract new ones, so many vendors may be willing to offer you better prices, faster turnaround and other perks to keep your business.